dmattox10/tacotaco/README.md

 html is the original markdown "card" rendered to html as intended by the author.

 #### Credits:
-- Taco Data needs cloned into server/data/ (server/data/tacofancy) from https://github.com/sinker/tacofancy.git
+- Taco Data gets cloned into server/data/ from https://github.com/sinker/tacofancy.git